timvandam/ezrpc/README.md

 `$ yarn add ezrpc`

 ## Why?
-- Easily divide your load among multiple processes on multiple machines
+- Easily load-balance tasks among multiple processes on multiple machines
 - Can be used like a child process, but does not have to be spawned on every function call
 - ezrpc servers can be used in almost any language